gabc123123/gabc123123.github.io/projects/blog/README.md

 <!-- comment -->

-# Blog similar to Twitter from Json data based on JavaScript
+# Blog from Json data and JavaScript

 #### json example (URL in Joson is optional, it is combined with text in the script)
 ```javascript